 Each of these facilities requires us to maintain a ratio of consolidated earnings before interest, taxes, depreciation and amortization ("consolidated EBITDA") to consolidated interest expense of not less than 3.5 to 1.0 on a rolling four-quarter basis.
-At June 30, 2017, our ratio calculated in accordance with the agreements was 10.4 to 1.0.
+At September 30, 2017, our ratio calculated in accordance with the agreements was 10.4 to 1.0.
 These facilities do not include any credit rating triggers, material adverse change clauses or any provisions that could require us to post collateral.
 We expect to continue to meet our covenants.
 The terms "consolidated EBITDA" and "consolidated interest expense," both of which include certain adjustments, are defined in the facility agreements previously filed with the U.S. Securities and Exchange Commission.

 In addition to the committed credit facilities discussed above, certain of our subsidiaries maintain short-term credit arrangements to meet their respective working capital needs.
-These credit arrangements, which amounted to approximately \$3.2 billion at June 30, 2017 and \$2.9 billion at December 31, 2016, are for the sole use of our subsidiaries.
-Borrowings under these arrangements amounted to \$898 million at June 30, 2017, and \$643 million at December 31, 2016.
+These credit arrangements, which amounted to approximately \$2.8 billion at September 30, 2017 and \$2.9 billion at December 31, 2016, are for the sole use of our subsidiaries.
+Borrowings under these arrangements amounted to \$630 million at September 30, 2017, and \$643 million at December 31, 2016.

-Commercial Paper Program - We have commercial paper programs in place in the U.S. and in Europe.
-Our commercial paper programs in place in the U.S. and in Europe currently have an aggregate issuance capacity of \$8.0 billion.
-At June 30, 2017 and December 31, 2016, we had no commercial paper outstanding.
+Commercial Paper Program - We continue to have access to liquidity in the commercial paper market through programs in place in the U.S. and in Europe having an aggregate issuance capacity of \$8.0 billion.
+At September 30, 2017, we had commercial paper outstanding of \$2.3 billion.
+The average commercial paper balance outstanding during the first nine months of 2017 was \$5.1 billion.
+There was no balance outstanding at December 31, 2016.
+The average commercial paper balance outstanding during 2016 was \$4.2 billion.